googleapis/google-cloud-java/gcloud-java-examples/README.md

 1. Login using gcloud SDK (`gcloud auth login` in command line)

-2. If you are running an example other than `ResourceManagerExample`, set your current project using `gcloud config set project PROJECT_ID`.
-If you are running `ResourceManagerExample`, unset your project by using `gcloud config unset project`.
+2. Set your current project using `gcloud config set project PROJECT_ID`.
+This step is not necessary for `ResourceManagerExample`.

 3. Compile using Maven (`mvn compile` in command line from your base project directory)